hamidzr/Hex/README.md

 # Hex — Voice → Text

+This forks adds a cli companion currently in the `cli` branch here.

 Press-and-hold a hotkey to transcribe your voice and paste the result wherever you're typing.

 **[Download Hex for macOS](https://hex-updates.s3.us-east-1.amazonaws.com/hex-latest.dmg)**